Rockman-Blue/SANS_HHC_2024/Act 2/Drone-Path.md

 ![Screenshot 2024-12-28 105839](https://github.com/user-attachments/assets/11f28948-322b-4dfc-a7c0-5e46758c1526)

 After trying to filter the data within Google Sheets and other means I got stuck.
 I asked in the Discord for a hint, and someone mentioned they had used the [QGIS software](https://www.qgis.org/).
-I download the software and import the ELF-HAWK-dump.csv file.
+I download the software and import the ELF-HAWK-dump.csv file into it.